 Dr. Stephen ScoginAssociate Professor of Biology and Education

 Originally trained as a scientist, Stephen embraces research as a means of discovery.
 As an educator, he has an appreciation for research as a tool to inform practice.
-Science education research unites both of these passions: Stephen's research uses diverse research methods to address unique problems in both science and education.
+STEM education research unites both of these passions: Stephen's research uses mixed methods to investigate innovative STEM teaching/learning environments to better understand the challenges associated with these environments, including how learners develop a sense of belonging.

 - Ph.D., curriculum and instruction in science education, Texas A&M University, 2014